-- the degree to which the data meets the Regulator's targets for Common and Scheme-specific Data; - any concerns raised by the ceding administrator with the trustees about the completeness or accuracy of data; and - any exercises planned to improve the quality of member data but not yet completed. - 6.1.5 For Defined Benefit (DB) schemes, the ceding administrator should pass to the newly appointed administrator copies of any scheme documentation relating to the benefit calculation formulae received from any of: - a previous administrator; - the appointed Scheme Actuary; - from trustees directly in relevant minutes of their meetings; - legal advisors to the trustees; - a pensions manager; or - any third party acting on behalf of the trustees. - 6.1.6 If the trustees have previously commissioned the appointed Scheme Actuary to produce any form of calculation spread sheet which has been provided to the ceding administrator, a copy should be passed to the newly appointed administrator. - 6.1.7 If the trustees previously appointed the Scheme Actuary to produce any form of calculation spread sheet which has been provided to the ceding administrator, PASA recommends a copy is passed to the new administrator.
-If this is not possible, then the basis of the member calculations should be made available. - 6.1.8 For Defined Contribution (DC) schemes, frequent reconciliations should have taken place.
-These would be of the aggregate investment units recorded for each member and the total unit holdings of the investment manager(s).
-It is incumbent on the ceding administrator these reconciliations will be completely up to date as at the time of the transfer.
-With any variances accounted for and explained to both the trustees (for a trust based scheme) or sponsoring employer for other DC arrangements and the newly appointed administrator.
-The ceding administrator will make the newly appointed administrator aware of open and closed investment funds in which members have unit holdings, default funds used on entry and past and present life-styling arrangements.
-A full history of transactions (subject to the ceding administrator having received this information from a previous provider) should be transferred for each member who has a current investment holding.
-The degree to which only 'rolled up' member record control totals are migrated (as an alternative to full historical member record control totals) must be agreed with the trustees and where this is agreed, an archive of historical data should be retained by the ceding administrator without limitation of duration.
-This approach is recommended by the Pensions Regulator. - 6.1.9 The ceding administrator will make available appropriate representatives with a good working knowledge of the pension scheme to answer any questions the newly appointed administrator may have in relation to the administration practices adopted with respect to calculations for members' benefits.
-Such questions should be answered promptly - we suggest a week from receipt would be reasonable in most cases.
-However, the key is the timescale is agreed by both parties.
+This includes: - the degree to which the data meets The Pension Regulator's (TPR) targets for Common and Scheme Specific Data - any concerns raised by the ceding administrator with the trustees about the completeness or accuracy of data - any exercises planned to improve the quality of member data, but not yet completed - 6.1.5 For Defined Benefit (DB) schemes, the ceding administrator should pass to the newly appointed administrator copies of any scheme documentation relating to the benefit calculation formulae received from: - a previous administrator - appointed Scheme Actuary - trustees directly, in relevant minutes of their meetings - legal advisors to the trustees - a pensions manager - any third party acting on behalf of the trustees - 6.1.6 If the trustees previously appointed the Scheme Actuary to produce any form of calculation spreadsheet provided to the ceding administrator, PASA recommends a copy is passed to the newly appointed administrator.
+If this isn't possible, then the basis of the member calculations should be made available.

-- 6.1.10 Shortly before the transfer date, the ceding administrator will make ready all of its paper files and other records held in a non-electronic form.
-For example on microfiche or compact disc, whether held on-site or remotely, for secure transportation to be arranged with the newly appointed administrator. - 6.1.11 Whilst some TPAs can be data controllers, PASA subscribes to the principle trustees own all data relating to members created by an administrator which an administrator then holds on their behalf.
+- 6.1.7 For Defined Contribution (DC) schemes, frequent reconciliations should have taken place.
+These would be of the aggregate investment units recorded for each member and the total unit holdings at the investment manager(s).
+It's incumbent on the ceding administrator these reconciliations are completely up to date as at the time of the transfer.
+With any variances accounted for and explained to both the trustees (for a trust based scheme) or sponsoring employer for other DC arrangement and the newly appointed administrator.
+The ceding administrator will make the newly appointed administrator aware of open and closed investment funds in which members have unit holdings, default funds used on entry and past and present life-style arrangements.
+A full history of transactions (subject to the ceding administrator having received this information from a previous provider) should be available for transfer for each member who has a current investment holding.
+The degree to which only 'rolled up' member record control totals are migrated (as an alternative to full historical member record control totals) must be agreed with the trustees.
+Where this is agreed, an archive of historical data should be retained by the ceding administrator without limitation of duration.
+This approach is recommended by TPR.
+If the trustees/scheme manager agrees, the archive can be provided to the newly appointed administrator for safe keeping. - 6.1.8 The ceding administrator will make available appropriate representatives with a good working knowledge of the scheme to answer any questions the newly appointed administrator may have in relation to the administration practices adopted with respect to calculations for members' benefits.
+Such questions should be answered promptly we suggest seven days from receipt would be reasonable in most cases.
+However, the key is having the timescale agreed by both parties. - 6.1.9 Shortly before the transfer date, the ceding administrator will make ready all of its paper files and other records held in a non-electronic form.
+For example, paper, microfiche or compact disc, whether held on-site or remotely, for secure transportation to be arranged with the newly appointed administrator.
+If the data is held in an archive facility, responsibility can pass between the two without physically moving the files. - 6.1.10 While some administrators can be data controllers, PASA subscribes to the principle trustees own all data relating to members created by an administrator which an administrator then holds on their behalf.
 We recommend as much of the data created as possible is passed to the newly appointed administrator to ensure the smooth transfer of business.